 There are some occasions that call for more that a tiny roller board.
 For my long-term trips I love my Osprey Packs Women’s Ariel AG 75 Backpack.
 This is my “I need to fit my life in my backpack” bag!
 I always feel a bit like Mary Poppins when I travel with it because the amount of stuff that I can fit inside is truly incredible!

 One of the questions that I get the most is about what type of camera I travel with, if any at all.
-For the past year I’ve been shooting with a Sony Alpha a6000 Mirrorless Camera and I absolutely love it!
-I pretty much have it on be at all times.
+For the past few years I’ve been shooting with a Sony Alpha a6000 Mirrorless Camera and I absolutely love it!
+I pretty much have it on me at all times when I’m traveling – including throughout my two week Myanmar travel itinerary, exploring the Bali waterfalls, and more!
 It’s relatively affordable, lightweight, built-in WiFi feature, and take high quality photos!

 I also love that you can charge it on the go with a Anker Power Bank.
 This guy is my lifesaver – it holds a powerful enough charger to keep my electronics going for days!

 And make sure that you always pack an extra SanDisk 64GB Ultra SD!
 I’ve been stuck buying one in a foreign country at the last minute for a ridiculous price!
 And then nothing is worse than the alternative of wasting time having to delete photos each day.